-Acid reducers or antacids are alkaline drugs which reduces the amount of acid secreted by the stomach in order to reduce ulcer and heartburn pain or to assist in healing of ulcers.
-These chemicals are used to treat stomach and duodenal (intestinal) ulcers, and prevent them from recurring.
+Acid reducers or antacids are alkaline drugs that reduce the amount of acid secreted by the stomach in order to reduce the risk of ulcer and heartburn pain or to assist in the healing of ulcers.
+These chemicals are used to treat stomach and duodenal (intestinal) ulcers and prevent them from recurring.
 It is also used to treat gastroesophageal reflux disease (GERD).
-They are also used to prevent indigestion, heartburn and upset stomach Read more...
+They are also used to prevent indigestion, heartburn, and ups Read more...

 - Domperidone1 Tablet/s : $0.13

 - Famotidine1 Tablet/s : $0.06

 - Famotidine1 Tablet/s : $0.04